nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. Adding a task with no deadline
    1. Prerequisites: There are no tasks with the same title present.
    2. Test case: `addt t/Project X c/Complete slides for Mr X st/false`<br>
-      Expected: Details of the task that is added is shown in the status message.
+      Expected: Details of the task that is added is shown in the feedback message.
 A new task will appear in the displayed task list.
    3. Test case: `addt t/Project X c/Complete slides for Mr X st/hello`<br>
       Expected: No tasks are added.
-Error details shown in status message.
+Error details shown in feedback message.
    4. Other incorrect add task commands to try: `addt t/Project X c/Complete slides for Mr X st/INPUT`, where INPUT is anything that is not true/false.
       Expected: Similar to previous.

 2. Adding a task with deadline
    1. Prerequisites: There are no tasks with the same title present.
    2. Test case: `addt t/Project X c/Complete slides for Mr X st/false dl/2024-01-01`<br>
-      Expected: Details of the task that is added is shown in the status message.
+      Expected: Details of the task that is added is shown in the feedback message.
 A new task will appear in the taskbar of the GUI.
    3. Test case: `addt t/Project X c/Complete slides for Mr X st/false dl/2024-01-01 02:05:00`<br>
-      Expected: Details of the task that is added is shown in the status message.
+      Expected: Details of the task that is added is shown in the feedback message.
 A new task will appear in the taskbar of the GUI.
    4. Test case: `addt t/Project X c/Complete slides for Mr X st/false dl/2024-01-01 02:05:0`<br>
       Expected: No tasks are added.
-Error details shown in status message.
+Error details shown in feedback message.
    5. Other incorrect add task commands to try: `addt t/Project X c/Complete slides for Mr X st/false dl/2023-01-01 005:0`, or any input with incorrect datetime format (datetime format should be YYYY-MM-DD HH-MM-SS, where HH-MM-SS is optional).
 Deadlines that are set in the past (before the current date and time) will also throw an error. <br>
       Expected: Similar to previous